Plot metrics and events using chart builder in Splunk Observability Cloud 🔗

 Visualization type 🔗

-For graphs, plots default to a visualization style selected for the chart as a whole, such as line, area, column, or histogram.
+For graph charts, plots default to a visualization style selected for the chart as a whole, such as line, area, column, or histogram.
 For example, new plots created on a column chart appear initially as additional columns.
 However, you can change this setting so a plot uses a different chart display type than the chart default.

 For example, if the chart is an area chart, you can choose to display one of its plots as a line.